Skip to Content

 At this point, I would normally share my “methodology” on how to complete this DIY.
 But, I think this one is pretty straightforward.

-You use a miter saw to create a 45 degree angled cut and attach it to the wall.
+In a nutshell, you use a miter saw to create a 45 degree angled cut and attach it to the wall.
 Got it?
 Got it!
 (Still kicking myself over not doing this the first time around).

 Let me show you what it looks like on the wall.